Fine Dining in Washtenaw County: Where to Spend the Money

 5. Knight's Steakhouse (2324 Dexter Ave, Ann Arbor)

-Knight's costs less than The Chop House.
-The room is less formal, the wine list shorter.
-What it offers is a version of fine dining that feels like it belongs to the people who eat there regularly rather than to a special occasion.
-The family that runs it has been doing so for decades, and the institutional knowledge shows in the kitchen.
+Knight's is the version of fine dining that belongs to the people who eat there regularly, not to the special occasion.
+The family that runs it has been running it for decades, and the institutional muscle memory shows up on the plate.

 6. Bellflower (209 Pearl St, Ypsilanti)

-Bellflower is Ypsilanti's contribution to this list, and it belongs here without qualification.
-On Pearl Street in Depot Town, in a room that is small and carefully designed, the kitchen produces new American food with a precision and ambition that would earn attention in any market.7Bellflower's approach and sourcing are detailed in Plate & Press's Ypsilanti coverage.
+Bellflower is Ypsilanti's entry, and it belongs on this list without an asterisk.
+Pearl Street in Depot Town, small room, careful design, new American cooking with the kind of restraint that signals a chef who knows when to stop adding things.7Bellflower's approach and sourcing are detailed in Plate & Press's Ypsilanti coverage.

-The menu is seasonal and compact.
-A handful of appetizers, a handful of entrees, and a dessert list that takes its work as seriously as the savory kitchen.
-Ingredients are sourced locally where possible, and the plates show the kind of restraint that signals a chef who knows when to stop adding things.
-A piece of fish with three components on the plate, each one essential, is more impressive than a dish with eight elements competing for attention.
+The menu is short on purpose.
+A handful of appetizers, a handful of entrees, and a dessert list that takes its own work as seriously as the savory side.
+A piece of fish with three components on the plate, each one load-bearing, says more about the kitchen than a dish with eight elements competing for attention.
+Sourcing is local where the kitchen can get it, and the plates show it.

 7. Zingerman's Cornman Farms (8540 Island Lake Rd, Dexter)